|Date of Birth||1986-01-20|

 (3) 2008 Mercedes-Benz Masters Malaysia, 2008 Terengganu Masters, 2014 I&P Group Closed Championship, Malaysia.

-Ben fulfilled his potential when he won the Worldwide Selangor Masters in 2008, beating Thai star Thongchai Jaidee in a thrilling head-to-head duel.
-It culminated a fantastic three-week stretch as he had won two other Malaysian titles in quick succession.
-In 2009, Ben only managed one top-20 at the Mercuries Taiwan Masters but bounced back superbly in 2010 where he claimed two top-10s at the Brunei Open and Yeangder Tournament Players Championship in Taipei.
-Prior to his victory, Ben showed signs of a breakthrough when he finished tied third in the Asian Tour International in Thailand and fifth in the Singha Thailand PGA Championship.
-Ben lost his card in 2011 after ending the year in 80th place on the Order of Merit.
-He suffered from a disc prolapse in 2012 and was sidelined in the second half of the season.
-He also holds the distinction of winning the Asian Tour’s Qualifying School in successive years at the end of 2006 and 2007.
-He turned professional after representing Malaysia in the Asian Games in Doha in 2006 and enjoyed a good amateur career, highlighted by his triumphs in the Putra Cup.
+• Ben enjoyed four top-10 results on the Asian Development Tour in 2016.
+He went on to win five consecutive titles on his domestic circuit before regaining his Asian Tour card at the 2017 Qualifying School in January where he came in fourth. • Ben fulfilled his potential when he won the Worldwide Selangor Masters in 2008, beating Thai star Thongchai Jaidee in a thrilling head-to-head duel. • It culminated a fantastic three-week stretch as he had won two other Malaysian titles in quick succession. • In 2009, Ben only managed one top-20 at the Mercuries Taiwan Masters but bounced back superbly in 2010 where he claimed two top-10s at the Brunei Open and Yeangder Tournament Players Championship in Taipei. • Prior to his victory, Ben showed signs of a breakthrough when he finished tied third in the Asian Tour International in Thailand and fifth in the Singha Thailand PGA Championship. • Ben lost his card in 2011 after ending the year in 80th place on the Order of Merit. • He suffered from a disc prolapse in 2012 and was sidelined in the second half of the season. • He also holds the distinction of winning the Asian Tour’s Qualifying School in successive years at the end of 2006 and 2007. • He turned professional after representing Malaysia in the Asian Games in Doha in 2006 and enjoyed a good amateur career, highlighted by his triumphs in the Putra Cup.